StefanZhang/TwitterRealTimeAnalysis-Dashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Make sure you have tweets data pipeline setup like [this](https://github.com/StefanZhang/TwitterRealTimeAnalysis).
+The tweets are saved in the MySQL database and formated correctly.

 ### Installation

-1. Clone the repo in a host
+1. Clone the repo into a host
 ```sh
 git clone https://github.com/StefanZhang/TwitterRealTimeAnalysis-Dashboard.git
 ```